Lexicon

 ORIGINAL

-The reversal of the classical agency problem.
-Traditional principal-agent theory, from Jensen and Meckling onward, worried about agents who shirk — who pursue their own interests rather than their principal's.
-The computational inversion produces the opposite pathology: agents that cannot shirk, that follow their instructions with perfect fidelity regardless of whether circumstances have changed, the instructions were poorly specified, or compliance produces outcomes the principal would reject if informed.
+Classical principal-agent theory, from Jensen and Meckling onward, worried about agents who shirk — who pursue their own interests over their principal's.
+The computational inversion produces the opposite pathology: agents that cannot shirk, that follow instructions with perfect fidelity regardless of whether circumstances have changed, instructions were poorly specified, or compliance produces outcomes the principal would reject if informed.
 A smart contract that executes without discretion is not loyal but rigid; commitment without override becomes a cage when the world shifts beneath the specification.
-The inversion requires a constitutional response: structured discretion that permits deviation from instructions under defined conditions with receipted justification.
+The constitutional response: structured discretion permitting deviation under defined conditions with receipted justification.

 Process Theater